 There is a long winding staircase with 344 steps leading to the top where you get a 360-degree panoramic view of the old city and beyond.
 The Golden Mount was once the tallest structure in Bangkok before the age of the skyscraper and is still one of the city’s most famous landmarks.

 The ticket office is next to the main entrance.
 Tickets are 50 baht.
 Either side of the ticket office is a Kinnari, half human half bird statue.
 There are 344 steps to the summit which start just next to the ticket office.
 The path runs through a hanging garden covered by vines and shady trees with a waterfall, along with Buddha images, flower gardens, and sculptures of vultures, monkeys, turtles, and a mini Golden Mount.
 At the top of the first set of steps is Golden Mount Coffee, a small shady cafe with free WiFi.

 Just past the cafe, you will come to a flat area of prayer bells, a giant gong, a small Buddha shrine and some benches where you can rest.
-The bells can be rung for good luck and a wish is made, after which you should bang the gong.
+You ring the bells for good luck, make a wish, then bang the gong.

 Continuing upwards you will pass more bells and the staircase becomes wider, less steep and easier to climb.
 Reaching the top, you will enter an enclosed shrine area surrounded by windows.